ATAPI incompatible press F1 to resume

 CMOS values not set properly

-If all IDE/EIDE/ATAPI cables have been checked or disconnected and reconnected as instructed above and you continue to experience the same issue, it is possible that the IDE/EIDE/ATAPI device may not be setup properly in CMOS.
+If all IDE/EIDE/ATAPI cables have been checked or disconnected and reconnected as instructed above and you continue to experience the same issue, the IDE/EIDE/ATAPI device may not be setup properly in CMOS.

 Verify that if your hard drive or CD-ROM drives are IDE/EIDE/ATAPI and setup in CMOS properly.
 If the hard drive or drives are setup as Auto, values do not need to be checked.

-If you have followed the above steps and continue to experience the same issues it is possible that your computer may have any of the following bad hardware devices:
+If you have followed the above steps and continue to experience the same issues your computer may have any of the following bad hardware devices: